People

 Marco Olguin, Computational Scientist

-Marco is a Computational Scientist at USC CARC specializing in molecular dynamics and exascale computing.
+Marco is a Computational Scientist at USC CARC specializing in atomistic simulations and exascale computing.
+He obtained his Ph.D. in Computational Science from the University of Texas at El Paso.
 He works on code performance analysis and tuning of massively parallelized applications.
 He performs research in materials science with a main focus on energy storage systems, such as Li-ion batteries.

 Iman Rahbari, Computational Scientist